schoolofdevops/kubernetes-labguide/chapters/helm_charts.md

-###  Exercise
+###  Exercises

+  * You will notice that the redis pods are being restarted every few seconds.
+Can you figure out why and fix it ?
+Apply the changes with helm.
-Now that you have deployed vote and redis, go ahead and add the code to deploy  worker, db and result as well.
+  * Now that you have deployed vote and redis, go ahead and add the code to deploy  worker, db and result as well.